 Innovation at Work

-Pure Water Southern California is novel in its scale and purification process, but the concept of recycling water is not new.
-Several communities across Southern California, including some in Los Angeles, Orange and San Bernardino counties, - not to mention uses worldwide - use recycled water for drinking and other applications.
+Pure Water Southern California is novel in its proposed purification process and in its regional scale, but the concept of recycling water is not new and has been widely recognized as proven technology.
+Several countries worldwide and many communities across Southern California, including some in Los Angeles, Orange and San Bernardino counties, use recycled water to replenish groundwater basins that eventually supply water for drinking and other applications.

 Click on the to explore various innovative programs in development and operation throughout our region.